 Computers for faculty

 For part-time faculty who may not have access to a dedicated office computer or home computer, the School provides shared computers for your use in the Part-Time office (407) and the Part-Time Music Studio (113).
 Please visit the FSPA Office for room keys to these shared spaces.
-All FSPA computers will print to the copier/scanner/fax machine in the main office (514) or to the printer/scanner in the Faculty Lounge (532).
+All FSPA computers will print to the copier/scanner/fax machine in the main office (514) or to the printer/scanner in Room 532.
 A printer is also connected to the computer in the Part-Time Music Studio (basement).
 Faculty members are not permitted to use staff computers or printers.

 FSPA office access